 2. Identify Your Key Activities and Employees

-Besides responding to requests for assistance across the organization, the CoE does practice some proactive activities, including: This includes:
+Besides responding to requests for assistance across the organization, the CoE does practice some proactive activities, including:

 - Centralized listening (tools and systems)

 Too frequently, the teams managing the above tasks are too small, e.g. only 1-2 staff.
 Larger or more mature social teams usually consist of 5-10 staff, and possibly outsourced resources for specialized skills.
 The employees include:

 - Content Manager

 - Subject matter experts (SMEs for technical scenarios)

 Identifying key players and tasks is important to formalizing the goals of your CoE.
 It’s critical to know who and what is involved before moving to the next step.

 This portfolio includes the different platforms, standards, tools, and identities.
 The CoE will have the task of using standards to create a consistent and orderly social presence among platforms and identities.
 The team will use both current and new tools to minimize the following issues: fragmentation, excessive effort, duplication, and risk.

 4. Create Requirements and Goals